It is no secret that healthcare data security has been lacking in comparison to other industries....

 5 Reasons All Businesses Should Switch to the Cloud — If They Haven't Already

-As more employees work remotely and internet speeds improve, businesses are adapting to a workforce that is increasingly out of the office by switching away from using physical storage and services and turning toward cloud computing, the storage of files and use of computer services over the internet.
+As more employees work remotely and internet speeds improve, businesses are adapting to a workforce that is increasingly out of the office by switching away from using physical storage and services and exploring the benefits of cloud storage - the storage of files and use of computer services over the internet.

 In 2018, 77% of businesses were using the cloud in one way or another, and that percentage is expected to rise over the next few years.
 But switching to the cloud isn't just good for employees — it can also have major benefits for businesses.